 Anthony Paul Moo-Young, known as Mooji, was born on 29 January 1954 in Port Antonio, Jamaica.
-In 1969, he moved to the UK and he is presently living in Brixton, London.
+In 1969, he moved to the UK.
 Anthony worked in London’s ‘West end’ as a street portrait artist for many years, then as a painter and a stained glass artist, and later as a teacher at Brixton College.
 For a long time, he was well known as Tony Moo, but is now affectionately known as Mooji* by the many seekers and friends who visit him.

 Mooji is a direct disciple of Sri Harilal Poonja, the renowned advaita master, or Papaji, as his followers call him.
 In 1987, a chance meeting with a Christian mystic was to be a life-changing encounter for Mooji.
 It brought him, through prayer, into the direct experience of the Divine within.
 Within a short period, he experienced a radical shift in consciousness so profound that outwardly, he seemed, to many who knew him, to be an entirely different person.
 As his spiritual consciousness awakened, a deep inner transformation began which unfolded in the form of many miraculous experiences and mystical insights.
 He felt a strong wind of change blowing through his life which brought with it a deep urge to surrender completely to divine will.
 Shortly after, he stopped teaching, left his home and began a life of quiet simplicity and surrender to the will of God as it manifested spontaneously within him.
 A great peace entered his being, and has remained ever since.